ungureancatalina/cute-projects/README.md

 ### Requirements
 - A modern web browser (Chrome, Firefox, Edge, Safari)
-- No external server or backend required
+- No server or backend setup is required

 ### Steps